Xpykerz/Spotify-Checker/README.md

  Spotify-Checker is a tools helps to Mass Spotify Accounts Checker .Spotify-Checker is Developed by @Xpykerz.
 The script is writen is python.
 This tool will works on both Linux,Windows and Android by using python.

-You can able to check Spotify Account Combo list using this tool . note : combo in the form Email:Password
+You can able to check Spotify Account Combo list using this tool . note : combo in the format Email:Password

 ## Installation